xushuhere/Grocery-List/GroupProject/Docs/DesignDocument.md

 ### 2.1 Component Diagram

-*This section should provide and describe a diagram that shows the various components and how they are connected.
-This diagram shows the logical/functional components of the system, where each component represents a cluster of related functionality.
-In the case of simple systems, where there is a single component, this diagram may be unnecessary; in these cases, simply state so and concisely state why.*
+The following diagram shows the overall system architecture and it's components.
+Our design encorporates a Three Tier architecture that decouples UI, Logic, and Data Storage components of the system.
+This helps improve system maintainability.

 #![alt tag](Images/ArchitectureComponent.png)

 ### 2.2 Deployment Diagram

-*This section should describe how the different components will be deployed on actual hardware devices.
-Similar to the previous subsection, this diagram may be unnecessary for simple systems; in these cases, simply state so and concisely state why.*
+The components of this application are all held on a single device.
+We anticipate that the database size will be small enough to be kept withing the system.
+A deployment Diagram is unnecessary in this case.

 ## 3 Low-Level Design